Communication between the server and the clients in Elvis are all HTTP-based and is not encrypted by itself.

 - Multiple private keys to choose from

-- Mismatching alias name in config.properties.txt and keystore.jks
+- Mismatching alias name in cluster-config.properties.txt and keystore.jks

 See also Smartjava.org: How to analyze Java SSL errors